Vote for the 2022 Men’s Health Leaders Award

 In November 2021, the group hosted the Men’s’ Talk Life Expo in Scarborough, featuring a variety of exhibitors and displays to provide advice, assistance and information on a range of topics for men of all ages including: physical and mental wellbeing; support groups; parenting; relationships; nutrition; sport and recreation; hobbies; financial advice; personal and body awareness; education and career planning.

-The event provided food, music and a range activities, making it accessible and attractive to men.
+The event provided food, music and a range of activities, making it accessible and attractive to men.
 Building on the success of this event, Men’s Talk AU celebrated Men's Health Week 2022 with an impressive calendar of activities including workshops, webinars and a celebratory "Sundowner" event to end the week.

 Find out more: https://mtalk.com.au

-Freemasons Foundation Center for Male Health (SA)
+Freemasons Centre for Male Health and Wellbeing (SA)

 The Freemasons Centre for Male Health & Wellbeing (FCMHW) is an alliance of organisations that collaborate and jointly invest in multidisciplinary research and initiatives, the outcomes of which informs policy and practice to advance the health and wellbeing of males, and their families and communities.